 Find out how and why lenders have more flexible lending criteria for teacher home loans.

-Although most teacher home loans may not include big discounts, lenders tend to be more flexible with their policies.
-If you’re borrowing an exceptionally large amount, you may qualify for a special interest rate discount though.
+If you’re borrowing an exceptionally large amount, teachers may qualify for a special interest rate discount.

 Lenders are more flexible when it comes to teacher home loans because they know that you’re less likely to fall back on making timely repayments.